dfintha/barge/README.md

 - `run [MODE]`, `r`: Builds and executes the project executable.
 - `lines`: Displays the amount of lines of source code for the whole project.
 - `analyze`: Performs static analysis for the C/C++ source files in the project.
+- `format`: Formats the source files in-place using `clang-format`.

 The `build`, `rebuild`, and `run` subcommands have an optional argument, which represents the mode of the build.
 The currently supported modes are `debug` and